Quick answer

 Can I use my Echo 58V battery in cold weather?

-Lithium-ion batteries may refuse to charge or discharge below ~32°F (0°C).
+Lithium-ion batteries refuse to charge below ~32°F (0°C).
 If your battery is cold, allow it to warm up before attempting to charge or use it.

 How can I tell if my battery is defective?

-If the battery fails to charge or power tools after following the troubleshooting steps, it may be defective.
+If the charger shows a solid red LED with a known-good outlet and a clean, properly-seated pack — or if the battery fails to charge or power tools after following the troubleshooting steps — it may be defective.
 Look for physical damage or swelling, which are indicators of battery failure.

 Is it safe to use a damaged battery?